microsoft/Accera/docs/Tutorials/Optimized_MatMul.md

 ## Optimized MatMul

 Optimizing MatMul is highly dependent on the target platform.
 The code in the example below is optimized specifically for an Intel Xeon E5-2673 v3 CPU.
-However, it should work equally well on CPUs with similar hardware characteristics like AMD Epyc 7551.
+However, it should work equally well on CPUs with similar hardware characteristics, such as an AMD Epyc 7551.

 By the end of this tutorial, you will learn how to:
-* Implement a performant Matrix Multiplication (MatMul) function targetting AVX2 FMA3 CPUs like Intel Haswell or the AMD Epyc families, using Accera's Domain Specific Language (DSL).
+* Implement a performant Matrix Multiplication (MatMul) function targetting AVX2 FMA3 CPUs like Intel Haswell or the AMD Epyc families.
 * Produce a [HAT](https://github.com/microsoft/hat) package containing the optimized MatMul function.
 * Call the function from C or C++ code.